IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk/building & deploying/collection-verification.md

 You can use this process to sign any file, just replace the `<filename>.tar.gz` in the commands above.
 These signatures should work with both the manual and galaxy import paths.

-## Using GitHub Workflow Actions
+## Automate using GitHub Workflow Actions
 ---

 Alternatively, you can easily automate the process of building, signing, and deploying you Operator Collections with GitHub Workflow Actions.
-Follow the [tutorial](/docs/operator-collection-sdk/building-deploying/cicd/#using-github-workflow-actions) to get started today.
+Follow the [CI/CD tutorial](/docs/operator-collection-sdk/building-deploying/cicd/#using-github-workflow-actions) to get started.